-AngularJS templating engine binds the data in two way, this means that it is auto-magically synchronize the data between the view and the model, so if you updated the view then the model is updated and vice verse.
+AngularJS templating engine binds the data in two ways, this means that it auto-magically synchronizes the data between the view and the model, so if you updated the view, then the model is updated and vice versa.
 This feature will cut out lot of the code needed to update your DOM.
 You can check this out using this plunker live demo.

 Scopes in AngularJS can be considered the glue between the controller and the view, controller should not know anything about the view, and the view can know about the controller via the scope object.

-Controller in AngularJS is function with two main responsibilities which they are implement business logic, and manipulating the scope, not the HTML DOM for sure.
+Controller in AngularJS is a function with two main responsibilities, they are implementing business logic, and manipulating the scope, not the HTML DOM for sure.

 Directives in AngularJS will let you teach HTML DOM elements what to do, you will be able to enhance the capabilities of DOM elements by creating your custom directives and promote code reuse.

-I feel you now, I believe you are confused with those new concepts!
-But do not worry, we’ll cover those concepts deeply during this tutorial while we are building the app.
+I believe you are confused with those new concepts!
+But do not worry, we’ll cover those concepts in depth during this tutorial while we are building the app.